 Now with that said, it’s also important to explain that this sort of person, a person who “through no fault of their own,” fails to come to discover the explicit truths of God, namely, all that is revealed in Scripture and through the Magisterium, may actually still be saved.
 How?
 By following God in their conscience.
 This shows us that salvation is first and foremost something offered to us internally.
 And when someone has never been given the opportunity to discover salvation externally, God can still speak to them interiorly.
 If they listen, they are a member of the Church and can be saved.

 A classic example of this is the person born and raised on a deserted island.
 They never heard of Jesus, the Scriptures or even God.
 But, nonetheless, they perceived a still small but clear voice in their conscience to “do this” and to “avoid that.”
 If they listen, they are responding to grace.
 If they do not, they are rejecting salvation.
-And if they do respond they are, in a very real way, an anonymous Christian whether they realize it or not!
-So if an atheist is an atheist “through no fault of his own” then they can be saved.
-If, however, they are an atheist because of a hardness of heart and refuse to listen even to the voice of God in their conscience then they will not be saved.
+And if they do respond, they are, in a very real way, an anonymous Christian whether they realize it or not!
+So if an atheist is an atheist “through no fault of his own,” then he can be saved.
+If, however, he is an atheist because of a hardness of heart and a refusal to listen even to the voice of God in his conscience, then he will not be saved.

 Non-Catholic Christians are the same way.
 They know Christ Jesus.
 They have the Scriptures.
 They pray and worship the Triune God.
 But they do fail to grasp certain aspects of the fullness of faith.
 They also are members of the one Church of Christ insofar as they are united to the truths of the faith.
 Though they do not have the fullness of the faith as revealed by Christ through the Catholic Church, they are, nonetheless, members of the Church of Christ as long as they are authentically following Him in their conscience and not rejecting this fullness of faith through their own fault.